Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-For the prior of $\alpha$, instead of Assumption \ref{prior.3}, we use a weaker alternative assumption. \begin{enumerate}[label=(A.3')] \item The marginal prior $\pi(\alpha)$ is a proper and continuous density on $\RR_+$. $\pi(\alpha)$ does not depend on $n$. $\pi(\alpha_0)>0$. $\int_0^{\infty} \pi(\theta_0|\alpha)\pi(\alpha) \ud \alpha<\infty$. $\int_0^{\infty} \sqrt{\alpha} \pi(\theta_0|\alpha) \pi(\alpha)\ud\alpha<\infty$. $\int_0^{\infty} \sqrt{\alpha} \pi(\alpha)\ud\alpha<\infty$.
+For the prior of $\alpha$, instead of Assumption \ref{prior.3}, we use a weaker alternative assumption. \begin{enumerate}[label=(A.4')] \item The marginal prior $\pi(\alpha)$ is a proper and continuous density on $\RR^+$. $\pi(\alpha)$ does not depend on $n$. $\pi(\alpha_0)>0$. $\int_0^{\infty} \pi(\theta_0|\alpha)\pi(\alpha) \ud \alpha<\infty$. $\int_0^{\infty} \sqrt{\alpha} \pi(\theta_0|\alpha) \pi(\alpha)\ud\alpha<\infty$. $\int_0^{\infty} \sqrt{\alpha} \pi(\alpha)\ud\alpha<\infty$.
 Furthermore, for $\underline\alpha_n$ and $\overline\alpha_n$ defined in \eqref{eq:2kappa}, the following relations hold as $n\to\infty$:

-\end{enumerate} \ref{prior.3OU} is considerably weaker than \ref{prior.3}. \ref{prior.3OU} only requires that $\pi(\alpha)$ and $\pi(\theta_0|\alpha)\pi(\alpha)$ (or equivalently, $\pi(\alpha|\theta_0)$) to have polynomially decaying tails at zero and infinity, compared to the exponential power tails as in Proposition \ref{prop:prior3}.
-With appropriate choice of hyperparameters, $\pi(\alpha)$ in \ref{prior.3OU} can be taken as gamma, inverse gamma, inverse Gaussian, or the family of generalized beta of the second kind defined in Proposition \ref{prop:prior2}.
+\end{enumerate} Assumption \ref{prior.3OU} is considerably weaker than Assumption \ref{prior.3}.
+Assumption \ref{prior.3OU} only requires that $\pi(\alpha)$ and $\pi(\theta_0|\alpha)\pi(\alpha)$ (or equivalently, $\pi(\alpha|\theta_0)$) to have polynomially decaying tails at zero and infinity, compared to the exponential power tails as in Proposition \ref{prop:prior3}.
+With appropriate choice of hyperparameters, $\pi(\alpha)$ in \ref{prior.3OU} can be taken as gamma, inverse gamma, inverse Gaussian, or the family of generalized beta of the second kind defined in Proposition \ref{prop:prior2}; see the beginning of Section S5 in the Supplementary Material for detailed discussion on the choice of hyperparameters.

-\begin{theorem} Consider the model with $d=1$, $\Scal=[0,1]$, $\nu=1/2$, and observations $X_n$ on the equispaced grid $s_i=i/n$ for $i=1,\ldots,n$.
+\begin{theorem} Consider the model \eqref{eq:obs.model} with $p=0$, $d=1$, $\Scal=[0,1]$, $\nu=1/2$, and observations $Y_n$ on the equispaced grid $s_i=i/n$ for $i=1,\ldots,n$.
 Suppose that Assumptions \ref{prior.1}, \ref{prior.2}, and \ref{prior.3OU} hold.
 Then